top of page

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-At first glance, the numbers don't look particularly good, as we have seen a decrease and even negative numbers in the past three years.
-The reason is that management has taken advantage of the low interest rates on loans and has used debt to finance share buybacks.
-Hence, I wouldn't give too much importance to these numbers.
+At first glance, the numbers may not seem particularly strong, with declines and even negative figures over the past four years.
+This is primarily due to management’s strategy of leveraging low-interest loans to finance share buybacks.
+Management has justified this approach, citing their confidence in the company's future revenue generation and overall business performance.
+While this strategy reflects optimism, using debt for share repurchases distorts the numbers, making them less indicative of the company’s underlying operational performance.
+As such, I won’t place too much emphasis on these figures.

 Debt